 Applicants seeking admission to the Graduate Certificate in Islamic Psychology and Psychotherapy (GCIPP) should have a master’s degree in a mental health profession (such as clinical social work, counseling psychology, counselor education, clinical psychology, clinical pastoral care, or similar) from a recognized institution.
 Applicants must have completed at least 200 clinical practice hours at the graduate level of clinical practice.

-To know more about the admission requirements, kindly visit the following link.
+To know more about the admission requirements, kindly visit the CIS Admissions.